abhishekcha/MATCHBOX/work.md

 add the express.json middleware to your app make your signup API dynamic to recive data from the end user User.FindOne with duplicate email ids
+API - feed API - GET /feed - get all the users from the database.